flowlog.c)This documentation set covers Flowlog: a

 bodies (still sharing the same unifier and built-ins as

-wam).
-It can fall back to wam when a
+wam) (SECTIONS 18/24).
+It can fall back to wam

-INRIA ISO suite.wam — a WAM-lite engine for fast execution of most
+mode, it passes the INRIA ISO suite.wam - a WAM-lite engine for fast execution of most

-ISO-style code (including dynamic database and call-by-variant tabling).
+ISO-style code (including dynamic database and call-by-variant tabling)

-It can fall back to the interpreter when required.interp / tree — a direct interpreter
+(SECTION 23).
+It can fall back to the interpreter when required.interp / tree - a direct interpreter

-(“tree-walking”) used as the reference/fallback engine.flowlog.c) you can compile with any
+22).flowlog.c) you can compile with any

 reasonably POSIX C toolchain.PARALLELISM.md).QUICKSTART.md - build,